pfeuffer/filescanner/README.md

 # Motion Control

-This is a small web service to control motion (https://motion-project.github.io/), a "a highly configurable program that monitors video signals from many types of cameras".
+This is a small web service to control motion (https://motion-project.github.io/), "a highly configurable program that monitors video signals from many types of cameras".

-Goal is to start and stop motion process and to send alert mails whenever a motion is detected.
+Goal is to start and stop motion process and to send alert mails whenever a motion is detected (that is, a image file is stored by motion).

 ## Tech stuff